 Today’s review is of the Asics Gel-Fit Nova Women Training Shoe I had a lot of trouble with them long ago when I first started running it was the first shoe that I ran in and over the course of time just kind of caused problems.
 I ended up transferring to other types of shoes other brands and just went through the whole gamut it is a good shoe is it a shoe that I like to run in is it the conveyor killer that some people have claimed.
 It is well I’ve got some unfortunate news for you I have had some pretty big issues with it.
 While it does have some good qualities going for it they’re kind of outweighed by the negatives

-So let’s talk about these things shall we as always let’s start with things that I like about the Asics Gel-Fit Nova burst through upper completely seamless nice and stretchy plenty of toast play action going on the upper on this shoe is dynamite minimal overlays minimal stitching across the entire top.
-I almost want to say this comes in as one of the top uppers that consider this a pretty damn solid our light under eight ounces about seven point eight ounces that makes for wonderfully light shoes.
+So let’s talk about these things shall we as always let’s start with things that I like about the Asics Gel-Fit Nova Women Training Shoe burst through upper completely seamless nice and stretchy plenty of toast play-action going on the upper on this shoe is dynamite minimal overlays minimal stitching across the entire top.
+I almost want to say this comes in as one of the top uppers that consider this a pretty damn solid our light under eight ounces about seven points eight ounces that make for wonderfully light shoes.

 Performance of Asics Gel-Fit Nova Women’s Cross-Training Shoe

 If I’m running a 5k or a 10k I can see where this might fit into my rotation but man that’s about all I could really do in this shoe anything over six to ten miles really tore up my calves I just could not put long miles in this shoe comfortably slappy now.
 The last thing you want to bug you while you’re running is a nice loud slapping noise coming from your feet yeah drove me crazy and finally its Achilles heel now in the version to which I never ran in I noticed that the heel had a nice cutout for the Achilles back here in the rear of the shoe but the third version does not have that cutout in fact.